pingcap/docs/tidb-cloud/backup-and-restore.md

     1. Choose a backup from the **Backup Time** drop-down list.
     2. Click **Confirm** to begin the restoration process.

    After initiating the restore process, the cluster status changes to **Restoring**.
+The cluster will be unavailable during the restore process and existing connection will be cutoff.
 Once the restore process completes successfully, you can access the cluster detail page.

 ### Dedicated Tier